conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 ### Hardware

-The hardware specifications are categorized into five parts that discuss the interfacing and pinouts of the board.
-It also covers the standard characteristics and values in terms of electrical, mechanical, and the operating frequencies of the board.
-These categories further include tabular data and diagrams of the RAK811 WisDuo™.
+The hardware specification if categorized into five parts.
+It discusses the interfacing, pinouts, and its corresponding functions and diagrams.
+It covers the parameters of the RAK811 Module in terms of electrical and mechanical.
+The standard operating frequencies and temperature are also presented.

 #### Interfaces